Sunday, 14 May 2017

 Shiva is a particularly beautiful form of God.
 He is depicted as fair in colour, of handsome appearance, with a beautiful face, lotus like eyes and impressive matted locks (through which goddess Ganga, the sacred river, emerges).
 Although He is the source of all wealth in the world, material and spiritual, His beauty is expressed in simplicity.
 There are no jewels and silks here, He shines in His own pristine beauty.

 His beautiful form is smeared with ash- one of the things symbolised by ash is the perishable nature of the world- we all turn to ash in the end (physically speaking).
 He wears a tiger skin over His lower body, and the King of cobras decorates His neck.
-On His dark hair, glitters the crescent moon and in His hand, He holds the trident.
+On His hair, glitters the crescent moon and in His hand, He holds the trident.
 His throat is stained blue by the poison He swallowed to protect the world.

 The form of Lord Shiva shows beauty in austerity.
 He is the master of yogis, the supreme Guru.
 He is the embodiment of all that is pure, spotless and noble.